 To overcome malnutrition related problems, Food based strategies are perceived as fundamental part of an urgently required comprehensive approach to improve nutritional status by enhancing the availability and utilization of nutrients to combat deficiency disorders.
 For the betterment of nutritional status of malnourished children, the nutritional value of various cereals and legumes which are readily available and consumed as staple foods in various parts of the country, can be further improved by germination or malting and they can complement each other if appropriately handled and blended particularly by the poor mothers at household levels during early childhood (Bala et al., 2014).

-Food processing techniques such as heat treatment, germination and fermentation have been proved to improve the bioaccessibility of micronutrients from cereal grains.
+Food processing techniques such as heat treatment, germination and fermentation have been proved to improve the bio accessibility of micronutrients from cereal grains.
 Malting of grains includes steeping, germination and kilning to provide beneficial flavour characteristics and induces phytochemical alterations.
 Germination has been found to improve the appearance, taste and flavor of the grain along with their nutritional value (Hubner and Arendt, 2013).
 Various products developed from germinated grains were accounted to have a superior taste and were found softer as well as sweeter.
 Germination is beneficial for the activation of dormant enzymes, therefore helps to enhance the digestibility of the grains, improving availability of reducing sugars, free amino acids including lysine and γ-aminobutyric acid (GABA), bio-accessible minerals, soluble dietary fiber, phenolic compounds and improved antioxidant capacity have been noticed (Ding et al., 2016).

 Cereals are the most significant contributor to the human diet all around the world and generally considered as a good source of calories, protein, minerals and dietary fibre.
 Malting/Germination change the principle composition of the grains which thus influences functional and nutritional components.
 Wheat is a staple food around the world and is the 2nd most cultivated crop worldwide.
 Protein quality and its amounts in wheat are essential to produce acceptable wheat flour based products such as bread, cookies and noodles.
 Mung bean is rich in protein and amino acid specifically lysine and thus can supplement cereal-based diets of humans.
 It has lesser saturated fat, sodium and very low cholesterol.
 It is furthermore a rich source of B vitamins, minerals, fiber, vitamin C and K (Hou et al., 2019).
 Ragi contains around 5-8 percent protein, 65-75 percent starches, 1-2 percent fat, 2.5-3.5 percent minerals and 15-20 percent dietary fibre (Devi et al., 2011).